bevyengine/bevy/CONTRIBUTING.md

 By giving feedback on this work (and related supporting work), you can help us make sure our releases are both high-quality and timely.

 Finally, if nothing brings you more satisfaction than seeing every last issue tagged and all resolved issues closed, feel free to message @cart for a Bevy org role to help us keep things tidy.
-As discussed in [*How we're organized*](https://github.com/bevy-engine/bevy/blob/main/CONTRIBUTING.md#how-were-organized), this is not intended to have a high bar.
+As discussed in [*How we're organized*](https://github.com/bevy-engine/bevy/blob/main/CONTRIBUTING.md#how-were-organized), this janitorial role only requires good faith and a basic understanding of how the engine's development works in practice.

 ### Contributing your own ideas